 The diffuser is simple--just plug it into a wall outlet and it lasts approximately 30 days, providing coverage for 500 to 650 square feet.
 It will not cover multiple rooms and is only effective in the open area it's placed in.

 The diffuser is useful for overall cat behavior in the house and the company touts it as offering comfort to cats.
 It's useful in situations where a cat may be shy, hiding, or showing stress by over-grooming.
 It can also be used to ease the transition to a new home or when redecorating.

 The spray is to be used on surfaces that the cat is marking.
 If, for instance, your cat is "territorial" about clean laundry, you can spray a towel with Feliway and lay it on the clothes.
 You can also apply it to his favorite spraying spots around the house.
 It's useful for trips to the vet or when boarding as well.

 The spray can be used to deter scratching on the furniture.
 However, Feliway has released FeliScratch to target that exact problem.

 Feliway in Real Life

-Reviews are mixed, though you might want to consider giving it a try.
+Though reviews are mixed, you might want to consider giving it a try.
 However, keep in mind that many cat behavioral problems also have connections to medical conditions.
-If your cat is acting different, be sure to get a vet checkup scheduled so you can rule out health issues.
+If your cat is acting differently, be sure to get a vet checkup scheduled so you can rule out health issues.